tpremoli/ADMIRE-DL/design.md

 There are a few settings that can be set to modify the behavior of the program.

 TODO: Fill this in

+## Suppplemental files

+### Unprocessed Datasets

+TODO: explain this, basically storing the unprocessed datasets.
+Recommended to save them here for ease of use

+### Scripts

+The `supplemental_files/scripts` directory contains a collection of scripts that are generally useful for this program, but not essential to it's functionality.
+Generally, all of these should be ran from the project's root directory, with syntax `python supplemental_files/scripts/{scriptname}.py` A quick rundown of the scripts is given below:

+1. `run_all_tasks.py`

+This script runs all tasks in the sample_configs directory.
+This will train all models used in the final paper for this study.

+This has a few requirements.

+- The ADNI dataset should be preprocessed, with a run name of adni_processed.
+- The final dataset should be in the directory `out/preprocessed_datasets/adni_processed/axial_dataset`

+This will run all the tasks in the same way tasks are normally ran, with all the parameters from the given configs.

+2. `evals_to_csv.py`

+converts all evals to a csv for easier viewing. required after teh main eval script ran

+3. `oasis_to_nii.py`

+converts oasis to proper nii format and saves in oasis_nifti unprocessed datasets

+4. `prep_oasis.py`

+runs a prep script specifically for the oasis dataset.
+Stripped down

+5. `prep_adni_script.sh`

+which runs the default adni script that was used in sample_configs

+### Extensions

+Explain these

+### Sample brains

+Explain these